 There are 2 types of diabetic retinopathy:

-- Non-proliferative diabetic retinopathy—fluid from weakened blood vessels in the retina may leak into the retina and result in swelling of the macula, which is responsible for clear central vision
+- Non-proliferative diabetic retinopathy—fluid from weakened blood vessels leak into the retina.
+It causes swelling and limits vision to area right in front of you.

-- Proliferative diabetic retinopathy—the retina becomes deprived of oxygen and new blood vessels form in the retina and in the fluid in the back of the eye, which can cause leaking and cloudy vision, and possible detachment of the retina
+- Proliferative diabetic retinopathy—new blood vessels form in the retina and back of the eye.
+It can cause leaking and cloudy vision.
+I may also cause a detachment of the retina.

 |Copyright © Nucleus Medical Media, Inc.|